Syria agrees new April target to remove chemicals - diplomats

 Consignments from two sites where security was precarious would be delivered to Latakia by April 27, they said.

-The diplomats also said a further shipment was expected to leave Latakia port on international vessels by the weekend.
+The diplomats also said two more shipments were expected to leave Latakia port on international vessels by the weekend.

 "There's likely to be some movements in the next few days," a senior Western envoy said.
 "This is something on which the Russians are continuing to keep up the pressure on the regime."